📚Academy

 • Common pitfalls that cause agent miscommunication

 Communication patterns solve this by establishing contracts between agents — agreed-upon formats, protocols, and expectations for how information flows through the system.
+Get this right and your agents coordinate like a surgery team.
+Get it wrong and you have an expensive game of telephone.

 Direct Messaging